 – The Winnipeg Free Press – https://www.winnipegfreepress.com/multimedia/fp-slideshow/the-storyteller-564236452.html

-While by all accounts I am a dreamer and live in sort of a fantasy world, I am also very fortunately blessed being a results oriented person as well.
-So the end result of your weekend of shooting, thinking, working and playing, will be an essay.
+While by all accounts I am a dreamer and live in a sort of fantasy world but, I am also blessed in being a results oriented person.
+So the end result of your weekend of learning and photographing, thinking and sharing, working and playing, will be an essay.
 The base of a pyramid from which you can grow.

-Growth is an essential defining asset to any art while my mentorship is never described as “easy”, I will guide you, hopefully beyond your current limits.
+Growth is an essential defining asset to any art, while my mentorship isn’t always “easy”, but I will guide you and inspire you, hopefully past your current limits.

 Preliminary introductions will be conducted online via email and phone a week or two before the workshop.
 I’ll want to know a little about you and your experience and expectations and see a few of your images.
 You’ll want to ask me questions as well.

-Saturday afternoon we’ll retire to a convenient location to download, edit and review the work done so far before returning in the early evening again to see the location in ‘another light’.
-Sunday it will be optional to return to the village early, and then spend the afternoon with me, guiding and refining the editing and post production.
+Saturday afternoon we’ll retire to the Killarney Turtle Mountain Arts Centre to download, edit and review the work done so far before returning in the early evening again to see the location in ‘another light’.
+Sunday we can return to the village early, and then spend the afternoon with me, guiding and refining the editing and post production.
 Again we’ll gather at the Arts Centre, both days will include lunch while we edit.

-Participation is limited to a half dozen to maximize learning time one on one with your guide.
+Participation is limited to a half dozen to maximize the experience.
 Keeping the group small allows flexibility and more personal attention.

 DSLR or mirrorless camera and interchangeable lenses (if available).